CodeChica/plus-plus/labs/python/README.md

 The function is called `sum`.
 The keyword `def` at the beginning means that a function is being **def**ined.
 </details>

-This function has two _parameters_.
+**Question 2:** This function has two _parameters_.
 A parameter is a special variable which is used to hold the data that is sent to the function.
 What are the names of the two parameters here?

 <details>
 <summary>Open this for the answer</summary>